VE3XLT/uv-k5-firmware-custom/README.md

     * add SetMet menu to set s-meter style (Classic or Tiny),
     * add SetLck menu to set what is locked (Keys or Keys + PTT),
     * add SetGui menu to set font size on the VFO baseline (Classic or Tiny),
+    * rename BatVal menu (52/63) to SysInf, which displays the firmware version in addition to the battery status,
     * improve PonMsg menu,
 * improve status bar,
     * add SetPtt mode in status bar,